Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 Starting from version 2.9.75, it is possible to customize styles that are selected by default when adding a conditional formatting rule via the Conditional formatting pop-up window.
 This includes font family, font size, text color, and background color.

-New values for the default styles can be defined in the toolbar.defaults.defaultConditionalFormat object inside the beforetoolbarcreated handler:
+To define new values for the default styles, use the toolbar.defaults.defaultConditionalFormat object inside the beforetoolbarcreated handler:

 const pivot = new Flexmonster({